BugsBunny1940/Discord-PowerSuite/README.md

 # Discord-PowerSuite
-The Power Of Discord, In Your Hands
+The Power Of Discord, At Your Disposal.

+A Suite Of Tools That Puts The Complete Control Over Your Discord Network, In Your Hands!